 The Asexual's purpose is to center ace narratives, perspectives, and activism from the often unheard voices of people who identify under the ace umbrella.
 By providing space for ace people to publish their work, it seeks to advance asexuality discourse beyond awareness and into various understudied realms and intersections, including attraction and desire, queerness and sex, labels and meaning, gender and identity, sexuality and the body, race and ethnicity, and defining representation.
 It will continue to produce full quality collections of work that address these areas of interest with the greater objective of initiating change internally and externally to the ace community.
 The Asexual also exemplifies independently-managed media to its fullest extent, run entirely by one person since its inception.
 If you want to support them, you can donate via Patreon.

 The Asexual received over 15,500 visits and 25,000 page views in 2017.
-It is followed by Lamda Literary, the leading LGBT Literary organization in the nation.
-It has been featured in interviews with Anomalous Press (fka Drunken Boat) and The Cake.
+As of February 15th, it has received over 4,500 visits and 9,000 page views in 2018.
+The Asexual is followed by Lamda Literary, the leading LGBT Literary organization in the nation.

 Geoffrey Colaizzi is an androromantic demisexual agender person located in northern Virginia.
 They are an undergraduate student at George Mason University, and has been selected to present their research at the National Women's Studies Association.
 While going to school part-time and working full-time as a human resources assistant, they are also activist in their spare time working to expand ace/aro awareness and inclusivity in local queer communities and spaces.
 Geoffrey is the founder of Mason's Arrows & Aces (est. January 2015), a student social group and ace/aro awareness organization.
 Twitter: @inqueertime and @arrowsacesgmu.